 When you own a home, it seems like there is almost always something you would like to do to make it more comfortable, attractive, or eco-friendly.
-But, home remodeling experts tell us, if you plan to sell your home at some point, put your time and effort into one of more of these renovations proven to pay you back because they increase the... (more)
+But, home remodeling experts tell us, if you plan to sell your home at some point, put your time and effort into one of more of these renovations proven to pay you back because they increase the value... (more)

 Recently, I received a notice from Aquarion Water Company, one of the largest privately owned water utilities in the country, warning all its northern tier customers of a chilling fact – every winter, unsuspecting property owners experience catastrophic frozen pipe bursts.

 Unprotected pipes and water meters can freeze and expand within hours of the onset... (more)